Visual Perception via Learning in an Open World

 Opening remarks

-Shu Kong Texas A&M, University of Macau
+Shu Kong University of Macau

 Visual Perception via Learning in an Open World